-We’re seasoned investors in Twin Cities real estate, and we’re looking to buy several houses each month in the Twin Cities Minnesota area.
+We’re seasoned investors in Minnesota real estate, and we’re looking to buy several houses each month in the Minnesota Minnesota area.
 Every month we get calls from those who have inherited a house and are looking to sell the house… so the info below are some tips to help you navigate the process.

 I Inherited A House, What To Do Next?

 Here’s a few important considerations to help you make the right decision: